Pacing Equilibrium in First-Price Auction Markets: Monotonicity and Sensitivity Analysis

-What's left to show is that the revenue from the bidders $S^-$ with $\alpha'_k = \alpha_k$ cannot have gone up.
-If there were any goods that $S^+$ and $S^-$ were tied for, then after increasing the pacing multipliers of $S^+$, the prices of those goods increased and $S^+$ won all of them.
-Moreover, the prices of goods that $S^-$ as a set still win have not changed.
-Thus $S^-$ is winning a subset of the goods they won previously at the same per-unit cost, hence their spend cannot have gone up. \end{proof}
+What remains to be shown is that the revenue from the bidders $S_-$ with $\alpha'_k = \alpha_k$ cannot have gone up.
+If there were any goods that $S_+$ and $S_-$ were tied for, then after increasing the pacing multipliers of $S_+$, the prices of those goods increased and $S_+$ won all of them.
+Moreover, the prices of goods that $S_-$ as a set still wins have not changed.
+Thus $S_-$ is winning a subset of the goods they won previously at the same per-unit cost, hence their spend cannot have gone up. \eop\endproof